Features of different pollutants in water/wastewater

 Applications: These reactions have important applications in wastewater treatment, agricultural fertilization, and aquaculture.
 Controlling pH can adjust the NH₃/NH₄⁺ ratio, thereby reducing toxicity to aquatic organisms or promoting NH₃ removal.

-Ammonia Or Ammonium: Aquatic Toxicity Differences
+Ammonia vs Ammonium: Aquatic Toxicity Differences

 NH₃ is extremely toxic to aquatic organisms such as fish and shrimp.
 Even at very low concentrations, it can damage their gill tissue and impair respiratory function.